-Requirements: Each student will be required to :
+Requirements: Each student will be required to

-Maintain a minimum of a 70 average to remain in the college course classroom activities and/or extended writing assignments.
+Maintain a minimum of a 70 average to remain the college course classroom activities and/or extended writing assignments.

-Successfully complete a 5-7 page paper (see outcome 1)
+Successfully complete a 5-7 page paper(see outcome 1)

-Demonstrate competence in the required student performance outcomes through quizzez, tests,
+Demonstrate competence in the required student performance outcomes through quizzes, tests,

-Grading Criteria: Your course work will ber based upon the following categories

-Classwork (such as assignments, research activities, paper) 50 %

-Tests and Quizzes 50 %
+Grading Criteria: Your course work will be based upon the following categories: Classwork (such as assignments, research activities, paper) 50 % and Tests and Quizzes 50 %

-Individual items in these catefories may be weighed differently.
-For example, the research paper will be given higher weight in the class average than other work.
-Specific weights for each assignment will be explained when the assignment is given.
-Students will be able to make up low classwork grades by regoing the work.
-Extra credit options and remediation for quiz graces may be made available at the discretion of the instructor.
+Individual items in these categories may be weighed differently.
+For example, the research paper will be given higher weight in the class average that other work.
+Students will be able to make up low classwork grades by redoing the work.
+Extra credit options and remediation for quiz grades may be made available at the discretion of the instructor.
 There is no remediation for tests.

-Since our school gives a numerical grade, here is the conversion for the college grade:
+Since our school gives numerical grades, here in the conversion for the college grade: 90-100% = A; 80-89% = B; 70-79% == C; 60-69% = D and 59 and below F. There will be a 5% curve put on grades when entering into the school grading system at each quarter.
+The curve will NOT count toward the college letter grade.

-PERCENTAGE RANGE LETTER GRADE

-90-100 A

-80-89 В

-70-79 C

-60-69 D

-59 and below F